18F/dolores-landingham-slack-bot/CONTRIBUTING.md

 ### Authentication

 You will need to be on the developer list to authenticate locally via MyUSA.

-Contact Brian Hedberg to be added to the developer list.
+If you are internal to 18F, contact Brian Hedberg to be added to the developer list.
+If you are on the list, `dolores-local` will be one of your [Authorized Applications](https://alpha.my.usa.gov/authorizations) on MyUSA.

+If `dolores-local` is on your MyUSA list for Authorized Applications and you are still unable to authenticate, check with Brian to make sure that the `MYUSA_KEY` and `MYUSA_SECRET` keys listed in `.env` are up to date.
+For more on environmental variables and keys, refer to [Required Keys](#required-keys) above.